 Say Something is a coming of age film where we meet 19 year old Isabell who is trying to enter adulthood despite the violence of her childhood.
 The film takes place some years after the violence has occurred, and focuses on the relationship between the child and the victim.

-Together with a strong alliance of partners ,without whom SEE THE KIDS would not have existed, we have set a date and shaped a plan: Our goal is to by 2021 have reached at least 1 million pairs of eyes with either of the films.
-Today, 323 718 have already seen them.
-By 2021 we also aim to have strengthened the legal status of these children giving them status as palintiff.
-By this time we will have lifted the urgent question of expanded treatment and support.
+Together with a strong alliance of partners , without whom SEE THE KIDS would not exist, we set a goal: We wanted to have reached at least 1 million pairs of eyes with either of the films by 2021.
+Today over 11 million people have seen the films.
+We also set a goal to by 2021 strengthen the legal status of these children giving them status as palintiff.
+The Swedish government has started a special investigation to do just that.
+Besides this, we have lifted and keep on lifting the urgent question regarding extensive treatment and support for children growing up witnessing domestic violence.